J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/Cyber Threat Intelligence Tools/OpenCTI.md

 ## 🎯 Objective & Purpose

-The main goal of OpenCTI is to **streamline the handling of CTI data** — allowing analysts to capitalise on intelligence from various sources and structure it using frameworks like **MITRE ATT&CK**.
+The main goal of OpenCTI is to **streamline the handling of CTI data** which allows analysts to capitalise on intelligence from various sources and structure it using frameworks like **MITRE ATT&CK**.

 It enables:
 - Centralized storage and analysis of **threat campaigns, malware, and IOCs**